ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

     - Selling
 5. You should not start or work for a startup if:
     - You can't commit a large % of your time > 90% to the startup
+    - Be incessently motivated to accomplish the mission of the company
     -

 # Founders
 The individuals that build the company have a vision of the future.
 Building a product and business is a way to create the future.

+## Good reasons to start a business
+- The world requires a solution in space to make it better off and you're able to fill that gap

+## Bad reasons to start a business
+- I want to make money

+## Urgency vs Importance

+## Urgency vs Importance

+The first days of a company has the founder(s)

 Founders
+- Identifying the opportunities
 - Drive vision for the company on a consistent basis
 - Drive Sales
 - Hiring